 Professional/Short course Care of the Child/Young Person with Cancer

-20 credit level 6 or Level 7 module
+20 credit level 6 or level 7 module

 You may be able to study these modules at Level 6 (BSc level) or Level 7 (Masters level) depending on your academic circumstances.
 Please contact the CPD Team or the Module Leader for advice if you are unsure which level would be best for you.

-The 20 credit module, Care of the Child/Young Person with Cancer, aims to develop existing knowledge and explore key issues in the context of caring for children and young people with cancer.
+This 20 credit module, Care of the Child/Young Person with Cancer, aims to develop existing knowledge and explore key issues in the context of caring for children and young people with cancer.

 This module is offered as either stand alone or within the CPD framework, and is suitable for registered staff working in a relevant practice area.
+Additionally, it aims to promote discussion and exploration of sensitive and challenging issues within a supported environment, facilitating learning to be taken back into practice.

 This module, which can be taken at either level 6 (UZURR4-20-3) or level 7 (UZURR5-20-M), is offered as a partnership between University Hospitals Bristol NHS Foundation Trust and UWE Bristol, and benefits from a module team consisting of speciality practitioners, educators, dual learning environments and specialist resources.